Česká Kubice: Etymology

 The name Kubice is a diminutive of Kouba, which is the Czech name of the river Chamb and the German town Cham.
-Malá Kouba ('little Kouba') was probably name of a stream that originates here and then flows into the Chamb.
-The attribute Česká means 'Bohemian', which was used to distinguish from Německá ('German') Kubice (today Nová Kubice, a part of Česká Kubice).
+Malá Kouba ('little Kouba') was probably the name of a stream that originates here and then flows into the Chamb.
+The prefix Česká means 'Bohemian', which was used to distinguish from Německá ('German') Kubice (today Nová Kubice, a part of Česká Kubice).

 Geography

 Česká Kubice is located about 9 km southwest of Domažlice and 54 km southwest of Plzeň.
-The eastern part of the municipal territory lies in the Cham-Furth Depression, the western part lies in the Upper Palatinate Forest and borders Germany.
+The eastern part of the municipal territory lies in the Cham-Furth Depression.
+The western part lies in the Upper Palatinate Forest and borders Germany.
 The peak of the highest mountain of the Upper Palatinate Forest, Čerchov at 1042 m above sea level, is situated on the northwestern municipal border.

 History

 The first written mention of Česká Kubice is from 1697.

 Transport

-On the Czech-German border is the road border crossing Folmava / Furth im Wald-Schafberg.
+On the Czech–German border is the road border crossing Folmava / Furth im Wald-Schafberg.
 The I/26 road from Plzeň to the Czech-German border runs through the municipality.

 Česká Kubice is located on the railway line Domažlice–Schwandorf.
 It is in operation only on weekends.